Peppebalzanoo/tic-tac-toe-lso/readme.md

-# Tic-Tac-Toe Project
+# 🎮 Tic-Tac-Toe Project

-## 📜 Overview
 Create a client-server system that allows players to engage in exciting Tic-Tac-Toe matches against one another!
-This project includes comprehensive documentation to guide users and developers alike.

 ## 📖 Detailed Description
 ### ⚙️ How It Works: